 The Honors Thesis

-- interdisciplinary (literature & art, art & music, film & literature, literature & theory, etc.)
+- interdisciplinary focus (literature & art, art & music, film & literature, literature & theory, etc.)

 - extensive research